severalpens/metamaskdemo/README.md

 # Ethers.js Demo Using Metamask and React.js

 ## Description
-This repo contains demo code for interacting with the Ethereum blockchain using the Ethers.js library.
+This repo contains demo code for interacting with the Ethereum blockchain using the Ethers.js library and Metamask browser plugin.

+Pull requests welcome.

 ## Assumed Knowledge:
 - react.js